-My father is a big fan of whiskey and when he had flown over from Australia recently for my birthday, I thought what a better way to celebrate than to take him whisky tasting in Dublin.
-The home of the original first whiskey, though the Scottish would argue differently but that is a story for another day.
+My father is a big fan of whiskey and when he had flown over from Australia for my birthday, I thought what a better way to celebrate than to take him whisky tasting experience in Dublin.
+The home of the original first whiskey, though the Scottish would argue differently that is a story for another day.

 Once we paid for our premium ticket (an extra whisky & souvenir glass), we ventured into the museum bar to wait for our time slot and have a famous Irish coffee to warm ourselves up.
 Just as we finished our drinks it was time to start the tour.
 We headed into the first room to learn the Irish word for whiskey ‘Uisce Beatha’ and learn the history of how Whiskey was created.